42talents/blog-verify-database-content-from-a-karate-test/README.md

     And match true == logDb.hasEntry('example log entry d9175765-f8eb-4fb1-a98e-2359ef5a75f2')
 ```

-This way the feature is usable repeatedly during development and in the continuous integration pipeline tests.
+This way, the feature is usable repeatedly during development and in the continuous integration pipeline tests.

 ### Conclusion

-The possibility to call Java code from the Karate test gives you all the power you need to test your API and even beyond the API's interfaces.
+The possibility of calling Java code from the Karate test gives you all the power you need to test your API and even beyond the API's interfaces.

 The complete example source code is available on our [GitHub Repository](https://github.com/42talents/blog-verify-database-content-from-a-karate-test).